-A lot of this will depend on the quality of the product.
+Does engineered hardwood flooring look the same as solid hardwood flooring?A lot of this will depend on the quality of the product.
 There are many different ways to get the veneer needed for engineered flooring.
 The lower end products use a peeling method and someone with a good eye for hardwood flooring can tell the product isn’t solid.
 Many of the better products use the same sawing technique used in the manufacturing of solid hardwood flooring.
 These products are almost impossible for even an expert to tell apart from a solid.
 You tell me, one of the floors in the picture is a solid and the other is engineered.
 Can you tell which is which?

 Can I refinish engineered hardwood flooring like I can solid hardwood flooring?Engineered hardwood flooring comes with many different thicknesses of the hardwood veneer.
 Generally speaking, you can refinish an engineered floor if the surface veneer is at least 2MM thick.
 Many thicker veneer products can be refinished just as many times as a ¾” solid product.
 Always check with your Millworks salesperson or manufacturer before refinishing any engineered hardwood floor.